 Contact our admissions department to arrange your appointment.

 Our MS program received the maximum 10-year accreditation on August 7, 2016 and is accredited through 2026.
 On August 7, 2016 the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) accredited our OTD program for the maximum initial accreditation period of 7 years.

 4720 Montgomery Lane

 Bethesda, MD 20814-3449

-The National Board for Certification in Occupational Therapy provides program data results for Duquesne University and these can be obtained through NBCOT.
-Our own summary can accessed on our web page.
+The National Board for Certification in Occupational Therapy (NBCOT) provides program data results for Duquesne University.